si-yao/chat-room/readme.txt

 And I encode the map into serialized string by utility.KVSerialize.encode().
 And when the endpoint receives the message, it could use utility.KVSerialize.decode() to get the hash map from the string.
 The implementation of the protocol is simple.
 I used ":" as delimiter for key/value.
-And if the message has ":" itself, then use escape symbol "\" to indicate the next ":" is a actual char, not a delimiter.
+And if the message has ":" itself, then use escape symbol "\" to indicate the next ":" is a actual character, not a delimiter.
-So, the protocol supports every kinds of string.
+So, the protocol supports all kinds of string.
 The socket is non-persistent.
 I close the connect right after the communication ends.
 -----------------------
 1.4 Workflow